emqx/emqx-docs/en_US/admin/cli.md

 `emqx ctl olp`

-OLP stnads for overload protection.
+OLP stands for overload protection.
 The `olp` command is to check overload status, and also the enable/disabled system overload protection.

 For more details see `overload_protection` configuration doc.

 ::: note
-`olp` is by default not enalbed, enabling from CLI does not persist it to the configs.
+`olp` is by default not enabled, enabling from CLI does not persist it to the configs.
 :::

 ## gateway-registry